rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_1.md

 ### Creation UI
 #### Floating Action Button
-The DocumentListScaffold creates a DocumentListView, along with a FloatingActionButton for creating documents.
+The DocumentListScaffold creates a DocumentListView, along with a FloatingActionButton for creating documents:
 ![empty list](../assets/empty-list.png)

 #### Create Form
 The DocumentListView is empty because the DocumentList is empty.
-But, the user can simply click the add button.
+But, the user can simply click the add button:
 ![create form](../assets/create.png)

 #### Date Picker
-Because you named the field for the date in something that ends in "date," Rapido guesses that you want the user to enter a date for this field, and so creates a date picker automatically.
+Because you named the field for the date in something that ends in "date," Rapido guesses that you want the user to enter a date for this field, and so creates a date picker automatically:
 ![date field](../assets/date.png)

 #### Integer Picker